JoeStrout/spider-pig/SpiderPigDevLog.md

 OK we have basic mechanics working.
 I've created an itch.io page at https://joestrout.itch.io/spider-pig, though it's still secret (draft).
 Game seems to play OK in the browser so far.

+So let's consider the powerups that you can collect to change the mechanics:

+- Run Speed Boost (1 and 2)
+- Jump Boost (1 and 2)
+- Glide (hold jump while falling to trade Y velocity for X velocity)
+- Wall Cling (hold away(?) while passing wall to cling to it
+- Web Length (shoot web farther than the click, still auto-targeting)

+I wonder about the wall cling — pushing away from a wall is kind of standard, but I always find it super difficult, because of course pushing away from a wall makes it harder to actually run into it.
+And impossible to _run_ to a wall and then up it; you have to have sufficient momentum to overcome the fact that you're pushing the other way.
+Works OK with Up because gravity ensures you continue to go down anyway, but with Left/Right it's quite difficult.

+So, what if we had another control for that?
+Shift maybe?
+That could be just the "cling" button, and it could work for both horizontal and vertical surfaces.
+That's probably worth prototyping today.

+The other main mechanic we don't yet have is auto-targeting of webs (and restricting the attachment to buildings).
+That's another important goal for today.